 What skills do you require?

-We don’t even have any hard skills that are required.
-The ideal candidate would be one who:
+We don’t even have any hard skills that are required, but the ideal candidate would have the following competencies:

 - Has a technical degree or equivalent experience in Engineering, or Bachelor of Science